-The minor in Psychiatric Rehabilitation provides students with an understanding of how people with serious mental illnesses learn skills and acquire resources that promote recovery and wellness.
-The curriculum covers a variety of evidence-based practices that support healthy living, learning, working and socializing.
-This minor appeals to students in a wide range of Drexel majors, including psychology, criminology and justice studies, health services administration, sociology, health sciences, education, general humanities and social science, nutrition and foods, as well as other fields of study.
+The minor in Psychiatric Rehabilitation provides students with an understanding of how people with serious mental illnesses learn skills and acquire resources and supports that promote recovery and wellness.
+This minor appeals to students across a wide range of majors, including human development counseling, health services administration, health science and nursing.